-69. Beginning in the third quarter of 2008-when FHFA took control of the Companies as conservator-the conservator began to make overly pessimistic and unrealistic assumptions about the Companies' future financial prospects.
+- 81. Beginning in the third quarter of 2008-when FHFA took control of the Companies as conservator-the conservator began to make wildly pessimistic and unrealistic assumptions about the Companies' future financial prospects.
 Those assumptions triggered adjustments to the Companies' balance sheets, most notably write-downs of significant tax assets and the establishment of large loan loss reserves, which caused the Companies to report non-cash losses.
-Although reflecting nothing more than accounting assumptions about the Companies' future prospects and having no effect on the cash flow the Companies were generating, these non-cash losses temporarily decreased the Companies' reported net worth by hundreds of billions of dollars.
+Although reflecting nothing more than faulty accounting assumptions about the Companies' future prospects and having no effect on the cash flow the Companies were generating, these non-cash losses temporarily decreased the Companies' reported net worth by hundreds of billions of dollars.
 For example, in the first year and a half after imposition of the conservatorship, Fannie reported \$127 billion in losses, but only \$16 billion of that amount reflected actual credit-related losses.
-Upon information and belief, FHFA directed Fannie and Freddie to record these excessive non-cash losses at the insistence of Treasury, which resulted in excessive purchases of Government Stock by Treasury.

-- 70. By the end of 2011, the Companies' reported net worth had fallen by \$100 billion as a result of the decision made shortly after imposition of the conservatorship to write down the value of their deferred tax assets.
+Upon information and belief, FHFA directed Fannie and Freddie to record these excessive non-cash losses at the insistence of Treasury, which resulted in excessive purchases of Government Stock by Treasury. - 82.
+By the end of 2011, the Companies' reported net worth had fallen by \$100 billion as a result of the decision made shortly after imposition of the conservatorship to write down the value of their deferred tax assets.
 A deferred tax asset is an asset that may be used to offset future tax liability.
 Under Generally Accepted Accounting Principles, if a company determines that it is unlikely that some or all of a deferred tax asset will be used, the company must establish a "valuation allowance" in the amount that is unlikely to be used.
 In other words, a company must write down a deferred tax asset if it is unlikely to be used to offset future taxable profits.
-Shortly after FHFA took control of the Companies, FHFA made the implausible assumption that the Companies would never again generate taxable income and that their deferred tax assets were therefore worthless.
-That flawed decision dramatically reduced the Companies' reported net worth. - 71.
-The decision to designate excessive loan loss reserves was another important factor in the artificial decline in the Companies' reported net worth during the early years of conservatorship.
+Shortly after FHFA took control of the Companies, FHFA made the rather astounding assumption that the Companies would never again generate taxable income and that their deferred tax assets were therefore worthless.
+That incomprehensibly flawed decision dramatically reduced the Companies' reported net worth.

+83. The decision to designate excessive loan loss reserves was another important factor in the artificial decline in the Companies' reported net worth during the early years of conservatorship.
 Loan loss reserves are an entry on the Companies' balance sheets that reduces their reported net worth to reflect anticipated losses on the mortgages they own.
-Beginning when FHFA took control of the Companies in the third quarter of 2008 and continuing through 2009, the Companies were forced to provision additional loan loss reserves far in excess of the credit losses they were actually experiencing.
-The extent to which excess loan loss reserve provisioning reduced the Companies' net worth is dramatically illustrated by the following chart, which compares Fannie's loan loss reserve provisioning to its actual credit losses for 2006 through

-2014.
-As the chart shows, FHFA caused Fannie to make grossly excessive loan loss reserve provisions in 2008 and 2009.
-The excessive nature of these loan loss provisions was readily apparent by 2012, and the inevitable reversals would flow through to income on Fannie's balance sheet.
+Beginning when FHFA took control of the Companies in the third quarter of 2008 and continuing through 2009, the Companies adopted the practice of designating additional loan loss reserves far in excess of the credit losses they were actually experiencing.
+The extent to which excess loan loss reserve provisioning reduced the Companies' net worth is dramatically illustrated by the following chart, which compares Fannie's loan loss reserve provisioning to its actual credit losses for 2006 through 2014.
+As this chart shows, FHFA caused Fannie to make grossly excessive loan loss reserve provisions in 2008 and 2009, thereby allowing it to make far smaller provisions beginning in 2012.
+It was clear by 2012 that these loan loss provisions were grossly excessive, and reversal of these provisions would inevitably lead to corresponding profits:

-72. Despite the fact that the Companies' mortgage portfolios were safer than the similar portfolios held by banks involved in the mortgage business, banks were much more accurate-and far less aggressive-in reducing their net worth to reflect expected loan losses.
+84. Despite the fact that the Companies' mortgage portfolios were safer than the similar portfolios held by banks involved in the mortgage business, banks were much more accurate-and, with the consent of their regulators, far less aggressive-in reducing their reported net worth to reflect expected loan losses.
 The following chart illustrates this fact: